Pioneering Pediatric Cardiac Testing and Treatment

 A graduate of the University of Chile School of Medicine, Dr. Pizarro completed a residency in general surgery at Pennsylvania Hospital and a residency in cardiothoracic surgery at the Hospital of the University of Pennsylvania.
 He served his fellowships in pediatric cardiothoracic surgery at Great Ormond Street Hospital for Sick Children, London, and the Children's Hospital of Philadelphia.

-Wolfgang A. K. Radtke, MD, a nationally and internationally recognized expert in interventional pediatric cardiac catheterization, has been at the Nemours Cardiac Center of the Nemours/Alfred I. duPont Hospital for Children since 2005.
+Wolfgang A. K. Radtke, MD, a nationally and internationally recognized expert in interventional pediatric cardiac catheterization, has been at the Nemours Cardiac Center of the Nemours Children’s Hospital, Delaware since 2005.
 He is Professor of Pediatrics at the Jefferson Medical College and director of the Pediatric Cardiac Catheterization Laboratory of the Nemours Cardiac Center.

 He is very active in the pediatric cardiology program development for the National Scientific Sessions of the American Heart Association.
 Dr. Radtke has been, and continues to be, active in experimental and clinical pediatric cardiac research and development of catheter-based treatments of congenital heart disease and related outcomes studies.

 Bradley W. Robinson, MD has been a practicing pediatric cardiologist since 1992, and a member of the Nemours Cardiac Center since 2004.
 He is an Associate Professor of Pediatrics at Thomas Jefferson Medical School.
-He is also the director of the exercise lab at the Nemours/Alfred I. duPont Hospital for Children.
+He is also the director of the exercise lab at the Nemours Children’s Hospital, Delaware.

 Dr. Robinson’s main pediatric cardiac research interests are the study of arrhythmias with exercise and the outcomes of patients with chromosomal abnormalities after surgery.

-Erica Sood, PhD is a pediatric psychologist in the Nemours Cardiac Center and the Division of Behavioral Health at Nemours/Alfred I. duPont Hospital for Children and director of the Cardiac Learning and Early Development (LEAD) Program.
+Erica Sood, PhD is a pediatric psychologist in the Nemours Cardiac Center and the Division of Behavioral Health at Nemours Children’s Hospital, Delaware and director of the Cardiac Learning and Early Development (LEAD) Program.
 She is an Assistant Professor of Pediatrics at Thomas Jefferson University Medical School.
 Dr. Sood is involved in several pediatric cardiac research studies examining neurodevelopmental outcomes and neuroprotective strategies for children with congenital heart disease who had cardiac surgery at a young age.

 She also conducts research on the psychosocial functioning of children with congenital heart disease and strategies for improving access to behavioral health care for this patient population.
 She is an active member of the Pediatric Cardiology special interest group of the Society of Pediatric Psychology.